 Cancer genomics resources and bioinformatics tools for investigating the molecular basis of cancer.
 Mining the NCI Genomic Data Commons; Immunoinformatics and immunotherapy; Using genomics and bioinformatics to help design a personalized cancer vaccine.
 Implications for personalized medicine.
 Discussion of the social impacts and ethical implications of how genomic sequence information is used in society.
 Example topics include: The importance of genomic data de-identification.
 How to best balance privacy concerns with the desire to share and re-use data generated by taxpayer funded research?
 Should doctors know and preemptively act based on our genetic disease predispositions?
 Do YOU want to know your genetic disease predispositions?
-Should patients be given access to their own data and be able to share it?
+The importance of the share it?
 How are racial DNA differences impacting racial prejudices?